-The first category of information needed is called adjusted net income, and is the total amount of cash produced by the money machine.
+The first category of information needed is called adjusted net income (cash flow, SDC: sellers discretionary cash), and is the total amount of cash produced by the money machine.
 It's a figure that includes the profits, the owner's salary and all of the many cash-related benefits which are enjoyed by the principals of small businesses.
 Those benefits can include the use of a company car, the company-paid premiums for health, life and auto insurance, plus personal expenditures tucked into travel and entertainment, subscriptions and similar business expense categories.
 Interest expense should be added to adjusted net income, along with accounting entries "such as depreciation and amortization" that can divert money to the owner's pocket so that it never appears on the bottom line of the P&L.

 While some of these items vary from business to business, any owner knows which categories of expenses in his or her financial records include sums of money that should be added to adjusted net income.
 Many business owners also know of cash income that never sees the business records in any way, shape or form.
 Some owners feel they should get credit for these sums in the calculation of value.
 But it's a poor policy to collect unreported income and then attempt to have it included in adjusted net income for evaluation purposes.